-There continues to be a wide range in incidence of VRE as evidenced by the range of reports from 5 patients with VRE (reported by one site) to a high of 570 patients (reported by one site).
-The number of patients with VRE reported by many sites still continues to be low, as reflected by the median number of 97 patients by all sites reporting. six sites reported more than 60 patients and four sites reported greater than 200 patients.
-The prevalence of VRE as a percentage of all enterococci isolated in laboratories is believed to be very low.
+There continues to be a wide range in the incidence of VRE as evidenced by the range of reported cases, from 3 patients with VRE (reported by one site) to a high of 826 patients (reported by one site).
+The number of patients with VRE reported by many sites still continues to be low, as reflected by the median number of 128 patients by all sites reporting.
+Eight sites reported more than 60 patients and five sites reported greater than 200 patients.
+Despite the increase, the prevalence of VRE as a percentage of all enterococci isolated in laboratories is still believed to be low.
 As in previous years, very few patients with VRE were identified by community laboratories.
-The large majority of patients with VRE are colonized and the infection rates with VRE have remained very low.
+The large majority of patients with VRE are colonized and the infection rates have remained very low.